martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

 block (delimited by braces `{...}`) then name `x` is declared to be `y + 7`, i.e. 11.
 Declarations that use JavaScript's `const` and `let` enjoy block scope.
 To handle declarations within blocks and occurrences of names in their scope,
-[the next evaluator](https://share.sourceacademy.org/rhl4t) (click to see the new syntax and support functions) adds the functions `eval_block` and `eval_declaration`.
+[this evaluator](https://share.sourceacademy.org/rhl4t) (click to see the new syntax and support functions) adds the functions `eval_block` and `eval_declaration`.
 ``` js
 function evaluate(comp, env) {